jonesdevelopment/snbt2nbt/.github/README.md

   <!-- Introduction -->
   <p>
     <h1>snbt to nbt</h1>
-    Simple library for converting stringified nbt (.snbt) files into .nbt files.
+    Simple library for converting and compressing stringified nbt (.snbt) files into .nbt files.
     <br>
-    Used by <a href="https://github.com/jonesdevelopment/sonar">Sonar</a> for processing nbt mappings for Minecraft packets.
+    Used by <a href="https://github.com/jonesdevelopment/sonar">Sonar</a> for processing compressed NBT mappings for Minecraft packets
   </p>

   <!-- Badges & icons -->